You’ve seen the headlines: “UN: 15-year push ends extreme poverty for a billion people." And: “World Bank: Extreme poverty to fall below 10 percent."

 The poverty line in India is 32.3 rupees per day

-Every so often, the publishes a The latest numbers are from 2011.
+Every so often, the International Comparison Program publishes a new set of PPPs.
+The latest numbers are from 2011.
 At that time, the PPP for India was 15.1.
 That meant that some 15 rupees would buy you the same thing as one dollar.

 The “dollar” referred to in establishing the poverty line, by the way, is not the same as a regular old U.S. dollar – in this case, it’s a 2011 PPP dollar.
 In other words, the poverty line is always expressed in terms of a certain year and country.